rkuma183/wilsonmar.github.io/_posts/2016-10-29-raspberry.md

    (version 3 of GTK+, the user interface toolkit used for the LXDE desktop environment).

    The Pi 3 is capable of playing <strong>1080p HD video</strong> (1900x800 pixels).
+   So you can plug the other end of the HDMI cable into your TV.

    BLAH: This is silly because people don't use Raspian to watch its screen.
    It doesn't have enough power and memory.